GSA/digitalgov.gov/content/resources/an-introduction-to-federal-podcasts.md

 ---
 date: 2025-01-06
 source: ""
-title: An introduction to federal podcasts
+title: An introduction to podcasts
-deck: Understand why and how to start a federal podcast
+deck: Understand why and how to start podcasting
-summary: Explore the basics of creating a podcast and determine if creating a federal podcast is right for your agency.
+summary: Explore the basics of launching a podcast and determine if creating a podcast is right for your agency.
 # See all topics at https://digital.gov/topics

 primary_image: "microphones-nadya-ustyuzhantseva-istock-getty-images-1365614872"